• Skip to primary navigation

 • Cook the orzo in a separate pot while you make the rest of the soup.

-• (Do this step while the orzo is cooking) In a large dutch oven over medium heat, saute the onions, celery, carrots, and mushrooms in ¼ cup vegetable broth until the veggies start to soften and the onions are translucent.
-Add more broth if it gets too dry.
+• (Do this step while the orzo is cooking) In a large dutch oven over medium heat, saute the onions, celery, carrots, and mushrooms until the veggies start to soften and the onions are translucent.

-• Add 1 tsp thyme, 1 tsp rosemary, ¼ tsp chili pepper flakes, ½ tsp salt, ¼ tsp black pepper, and the minced garlic to the pot.
-Let it cook for 1-2 minutes to toast the spices.
+• Add thyme, rosemary, chili pepper flakes, turmeric, salt, black pepper, and the minced garlic to the pot.
+Let it cook for 1-2 minutes.

-• Next, add 4 cups of vegetable broth, water, beans, and artichoke hearts to the pot.
+• Next, add the vegetable broth, water, beans, and artichokes to the pot.
 Increase the heat to medium-high to bring the soup up to a low simmer, and then reduce the heat to medium-low and let it cook for 15-20 minutes or until all the vegetables are tender.

-• Lastly, stir in 2-3 handfuls of fresh spinach, 4 tbsp lemon juice, and ¼ cup fresh parsley.
-Stir to combine and let the soup cook for about 5 minutes or until the spinach has wilted but it's still bright green.
+• Lastly, stir in 2-3 handfuls of fresh spinach, lemon juice, and fresh parsley.
+Stir to combine and let the soup cook for about 5 minutes or until the spinach has wilted a little bit.

-• To serve, put a scoop of the cooked orzo noodles in each bowl and pour the hot soup over it.
-Garnish with a lemon wheel and more parsley.
+• To serve, put a scoop of the cooked orzo in each bowl and pour the hot soup over it.
+Garnish with a lemon slice and a sprinkle of parsley.

 Notes

-• Boil the orzo in a separate pot.
-If you cook the pasta in the broth with the rest of the ingredients, it will soak up a lot of the liquid and have more of a stew-like consistency.
+• Boil the orzo in a separate pot from the soup.
+If you cook it in the vegetable broth with the rest of the ingredients, it will soak up a lot of the liquid.

-• To make it gluten-free, use gluten-free orzo, small noodles, rice, or quinoa.
+• To make it gluten-free, use gluten-free orzo, rice, or quinoa.

-• Store the leftovers in an airtight container in the fridge for 4-5 days or freeze it for a future meal.
+• Store the leftovers in an airtight container in the fridge for 2-3 days or you can freeze it for 2-3 months.

 Nutrition